paulflakstad/opencms-module-customwidgets/README.md

 #### Totally confused?

 Included with the widget should be an example function that does some console logging before returning an arbitrary string.
 See bottom of `string-suggest-widget-helpers.js` and read the comments.

-## Relative paths

-When referencing files in the widget configuration, you may use folder-relative URIs.
-These will be considered as relative to the widget module’s `resources` folder.

-E.g.: If you provide the relative path `tpl/mytemplate.tpl`, it will be interpreted as `/system/modules/no.npolar.opencms.widgets/resources/tpl/mytemplate.tpl`.

-## Module structure

-Installing this module will create a folder `/system/modules/no.npolar.opencms.widgets/` containing all the module’s resources.

-### Subfolders overview:
-- `/lib`

-  Contains a .jar file with the necessary Java classes.

-- `/resources`

-  Contains javascript and CSS files, inside the respective subfolders.

-- `/tpl`

-  Folder to place widget templates.
-A sample template should be included.

-- `/conf`

-  Folder to place widget configuration files.
-A sample configuration should be included.

-- `/classes`

-  Currently empty.

 ## Author's notes